Tokyu 8090 series: Design

-The trains have stainless steel car bodies.
+The trains have lightweight stainless steel car bodies.
+The car bodies were designed using computer analysis while maintaining the necessary strength.
+Compared to the preceding 8000 series trains, these trains weigh approximately 2 tons lighter per car.
 Tokyu operated the 8090 series as five- and eight-car sets, with three and six motored cars per trainset.
 The 8590 series cab cars have emergency exit doors in the front to permit operation on underground lines.

 History

-8090 series trains were introduced on the Tokyu Toyoko Line in 1980.
-The 8090 and 8590 series trains were built by Tokyu Car.
+The 8090 series were introduced on the Tokyu Toyoko Line in 1980.